nakulrandad/nakulrandad/README.md

 <div style="text-align: justify">

 I'm a senior undergraduate at Indian Institute of Technology, Bombay 🏛 with major in Aerospace Engineering 🚀 and minor in Systems & Control Engineering 🤖.
-I'm a passionate learner who's always willing to learn and work across domains 💡.
+I'm a passionate learner who's always willing to learn and work across multiple domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 </div>